websanova/vue-auth/docs/Faq.md

 ### I only see `Error: Request failed with status code 400...` text when I print out the error?

-The response from axios is contained within the response object.
+The response from Axios is contained within the response object.
 You should try to `console(res.response)`.

 ### Why is the body param not sending my data?